kissmetrics/km-support/_posts/2012-10-19-advanced-properties.md

 ---
 layout: post
-title: Advanced Properties in KISSmetrics
+title: Advanced Properties in Kissmetrics
 categories: tools
-summary: KISSmetrics contains some advanced settings to fine-tune the Properties you see in your funnel reports.
+summary: Kissmetrics contains some advanced settings to fine-tune the Properties you see in your funnel reports.
 permalink: /advanced/advanced-properties
 ---
 * Table of Contents